christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Sumerian Branch**

-Spargapithes is the claimed grandson of King Ziusudra of Shuruppak is the hero of the Sumerian Flood Myth (also known as the Eridu Genesis), dating to approximately 1600 BCE.
+In mythology, Spargapithes is the claimed grandson of King Ziusudra of Shuruppak who is the hero of the Sumerian Flood Myth (also known as the Eridu Genesis), dating to approximately 1600 BCE.
 Ziusudra was the last king of Sumer prior to the Great Flood.

 This is the same figure who appears as Utnapishtim in the Epic of Gilgamesh (Tablet XI) and as Noah in the Hebrew Bible.
 The story goes that Ziusudra was the son of Ubara-Tutu, the king of Shuruppak.
 According to the myth, the god Enki warned Ziusudra of the coming flood and instructed him to build a giant boat to save himself, his family, and representatives of the animals.
 After the flood, Ziusudra was granted eternal life and taken to dwell among the gods